catalystbyzoho/tutorial-zcdrive-android/content/help/authentication/_index.md

 {{%/divtag%}}

-{{%note%}} {{%bold%}}Note:{{%/bold%}} Specifying the platform does not prevent the user from accessing other platforms of the application.
+{{%note%}} {{%bold class="bold-primary" %}}Note:{{%/bold%}} Specifying the platform does not prevent the user from accessing other platforms of the application.
 However, it defines the primary platform that the user will access from their device and sets default values for opening the application in the appropriate medium.{{%/note%}}

 ### SDK and API documentation